ibimina/my-app-two/README.md

 - created main functional component
 - created an app functional component to wrapper the main
 - used index.css to style the page
-- render the app functional component to the DOM
+- render the app functional component to the DOM.